 - Select Uninstall Device and reboot your computer.

 Once you’ve uninstalled the driver, go back to the manufacturer’s website and download it.
-Next, check out this video on how to install the driver manually:
+Then, go ahead and install it.

 Roll back to an earlier version of the graphics driver